svats73/md-sfa-msm/README.md

 ## Overview

-MD-SFA is a powerful command-line interface (CLI) tool designed for the analysis of molecular dynamics (MD) simulations.
-Leveraging the capabilities of the `md_sfa` library, MD-SFA facilitates the loading of MD trajectory data, the featurization of trajectories, the execution of Slow Feature Analysis (SFA), and the creation of PLUMED files for biasing simulations based on SFA components.
+MDML is a powerful command-line interface (CLI) tool designed for the analysis of molecular dynamics (MD) simulations.
+Leveraging the capabilities of`mdml` library, MDML facilitates the loading of MD trajectory data, the featurization of trajectories, the execution of Slow Feature Analysis (SFA) and Variational Autoencoding, and the creation of PLUMED files for biasing simulations based on SFA and VAE components.

 ## Custom Installation

-Before installing MD-SFA, it is necessary to install a custom version of `sklearnsfa`, which is packaged within the `md-sfa` repository, as well as msmbuilder2022 found at https://github.com/msmbuilder/msmbuilder2022.
-This ensures compatibility and optimal performance for SFA computations within MD-SFA.
-Follow these steps to install both the custom `sklearnsfa` and `md-sfa`:
+Before installing MDML, it is necessary to install a custom version of `sklearnsfa`, which is packaged within the `mdml` repository, as well as msmbuilder2022 found at https://github.com/msmbuilder/msmbuilder2022.
+This ensures compatibility and optimal performance for SFA computations within MDML.
+Follow these steps to install both the custom `sklearnsfa` and `mdml`:

 1. **Install msmbuilder2022 using conda:**
 ``` conda install -c conda-forge testmsm ```